 Live load – all you need to know

-So in this article, we’ll show, what the live load is, what different units are used and how the live load is applied on structural elements.
+So in this article, I’ll show, what the live load is, where you find its values for different room categories and how it’s applied on structural elements.

 The live load represents variable loads such as weight of people, furnitures, cars, office equipment, etc that can change over time.
 It’s an approximation for structural engineers to estimate the additional weight (excluding self-weight) that can act on structures due to different room classes.